7 Challenges Using Meta’s Oculus Quest for Business

 - Some clients use virtual credit cards for this purpose.

-- If too many developer accounts are tied to the same credit card, Oculus declines the transaction attempt.
+- If too many developer accounts are tied to the same credit card, Meta may decline the transaction attempt.
 This means the developer account won’t be verified.

 - Creating a virtual credit card and limiting that card’s use to 5-6 developer accounts is a solution customers have shared with us.